-^{}Fulfills GENERAL EDUCATION course requirements.
-See GENERAL EDUCATION COURSE REQUIREMENTS under DEGREE REQUIREMENTS.
+^{}See GENERAL EDUCATION COURSE REQUIREMENTS under DEGREE REQUIREMENTS.

-1Successful completion of courses AND passing score on SPED Praxis will result in additional certification.
+1Successful completion of these courses AND passing score on SPED Praxis will result in additional certification.

-^{}Fulfills GENERAL EDUCATION course requirements.
-See GENERAL EDUCATION COURSE REQUIREMENTS under DEGREE REQUIREMENTS.
+^{}See GENERAL EDUCATION COURSE REQUIREMENTS under DEGREE REQUIREMENTS.

-1Successful completion of courses AND passing score on SPED Praxis will result in additional certification.
+1Successful completion of these courses AND passing score on SPED Praxis will result in additional certification.